LadislausLQ/Prosperdyn/README.md

 # Prosperdyn
-A Tool to Describe Dynamics in Prospective Life Cycle Assessment
+Describe Dynamics in Prospective Life Cycle Assessment

 Independent modification of background and foreground data for streamlined scenario modelling of time-differentiated life cycle inventories.